 Enable private item views

-ArcGIS Hub supports private data.
-When named users in your organization are signed in to your site, they can view private items within the site.
-This is a capability that must be enabled on the Capabilities tab of your site.
+ArcGIS Hub supports private data by enabling people with appropriate access to search for and view data to which they When people have the appropriate privileges to ac, they can view private items within the site.
+This is a capability that must be enabled by accessing your site's capabilities.

 - Browse to the Capabilities tab in your site in the Hub admin app.